The Ultimate New England Fall Road Trip Itinerary (6 States)

 • Stop by to see the Cornish Windsor Covered Bridge, just a short drive away.
 It’s the longest wooden bridge in the U.S. and the longest two-span covered bridge in the world!

-FYI: We did not stay the night in Woodstock.
+🍁 FYI: We did not stay the night in Woodstock.
 We ventured down the road a little further to a town called Lebanon on the Vermont/New Hampshire border.
 We chose to stay in a hotel this night for a hot shower!
-This town had more affordable accommodations than Woodstock, had a grocery store, and also put us right next to the Cornish Windsor Covered Bridge that I wanted to see the next day!
+This town had more affordable accommodations than Woodstock, had a grocery store, and also put us right next to the the famous Cornish Windsor Covered Bridge that I wanted to see the next day!

 Rolling Hills of Vermont, Fall Foliage Road Trip